 Emergency Assessment

-When a traumatic brain injury is suspected following an accident, emergency medical personnel typically perform a rapid neurological assessment using the Glasgow Coma Scale (GCS), which evaluates eye opening, verbal response, and motor response.
-This initial scoring helps classify injury severity and guides immediate treatment decisions.
+Emergency medical personnel typically perform a rapid neurological assessment using the Glasgow Coma Scale (GCS).
+This evaluates eye opening, verbal response, and motor response.

-Emergency departments typically order computed tomography (CT) scans for patients with suspected TBI because CT imaging quickly identifies bleeding, skull fractures, and swelling that may require urgent surgical intervention.
-Magnetic resonance imaging (MRI) provides superior detail for many brain injuries but takes longer to perform and may not be appropriate for unstable patients.
+Emergency departments typically order computed tomography (CT) scans for patients with suspected TBI.
+CT imaging quickly identifies bleeding, skull fractures, and swelling that may require urgent surgical intervention.

 Ongoing Monitoring and Treatment